-The latest figures from the Office of National Statistics suggest the average man in the UK has a life expectancy of 79.1 years, which is seven years more than that of 30 years ago, while the average woman can expect to live to 82.4 years, a four-and-a-half-year improvement.
-In 2012, there were 513,450 people aged 90 and older in the UK – compared with 384,980 in 2002 – and 13,350 who had celebrated their 100th birthday.
+The latest figures from the Office of National Statistics (i) suggest the average man in the UK has a life expectancy of 79.3 years, while the average woman can expect to live to 82.9 years More people are also living extremely long lives, with the latest statistics showing that 579,776 people in the UK were aged 90 or older in 2018, and 13,170 aged 100 or older (ii).

 But while some of the signs of ageing are obvious – a few wrinkles or greying hair, for instance, or perhaps a little extra weight around the middle – other changes that take place in the body may not be so noticeable (not, that is, until they start causing problems).

 So what happens to the body during ageing?
 Here’s a quick look at just some of the processes your body goes through as you get older:

 As you age, your body’s production of proteins called collagen and elastin naturally slows down (this commonly starts happening as early as in your mid-30s).
 When this happens, your skin can gradually become thinner, more fragile and less firm, resulting in fine lines, wrinkles and sagging.
 Sun damage can be a major contributor to premature ageing of the skin, so it’s important to understand how the sun affects your skin, to know how to protect it.

 After the age of 50, your bones start to thin faster, which makes them more susceptible to fracture.
 This is also a natural process, but certain factors can speed it up, including smoking, drinking an excessive amount of alcohol, being inactive and having a diet that’s low in calcium and vitamin D.